bearei-team/react-button/README.md

-# react-form
+# react-button

-A react form hook for react and native.
+A basic button component that supports react and native react.

 ## Installation

-> yarn add @bearei/react-form --save
+> yarn add @bearei/react-button --save

 ## Use